XavierTalpe/android-lock-my-screen/readme.md

 Lock your device without using the power button.
 Instead use a single touch to lock your device and turn off the screen.
 No settings, no adds, just a simple and clean app!

+To uninstall the application, see the instructions below!

 • Lock the device with a single touch.
 • Prevents wearing out the power button of your device.
 • Takes up almost no space (< 25Kb).